ADVOCACY.

 Call #ForOpenSundays (#ZaOtvorenéNedele)

-In 2022 and 2023, the parliament considered several proposals to restrict Sunday shopping.
-Such a ban would have far-reaching impacts on consumers, employees, and the economy as a whole.
+In 2022 and 2023, Parliament considered several proposals to restrict Sunday shopping.
+Such a ban would have far-reaching consequences for consumers, employees, and the economy as a whole.

 We protect consumers from harmful legislation